How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 Whatever your goal, write it down.
 This will guide every decision you make about your giveaway.

 Next, think about who you want to reach.
 Are you targeting new customers or rewarding loyal ones?
-Maybe you’re after a specific age group or people with certain interests.
 Knowing your audience helps you create rules that appeal to them.

 Don’t forget to decide how long your giveaway will run.
-A day, week, month?
 The duration can affect engagement, so choose wisely.

 Lastly, consider where your giveaway will be available.
 Are you keeping it local, going nationwide, or opening it up globally?
-Remember, different locations mean different rules to follow.
+Different locations mean different rules to follow.

 Step 2.
 Establish the Eligibility Criteria

 Start with age restrictions.
-Clearly state any age limits, stating if your giveaway is for adults only or open to teenagers too.
+Clearly state any age limits and specify if your giveaway is for adults only or open to teenagers too.

 Next, define the location.
 Be specific about the boundaries you decided on earlier.
 Whether it’s for US residents only or worldwide, clarify it.

-As you can see in this example, the organizer of the giveaway clearly states that it’s open to UK entries only:
+As you can see in this example, the organizer clearly states that it’s open to UK entries only:

 Don’t forget about employees.
 Preventing your employees and their family members from entering is standard practice.
 It maintains fairness and avoids any appearance of bias.